-The temporary events program's mission is to ensure that all operators and participants in events such as fairs, festivals or exhibitions are appropriately registered and are operating in compliance with Wisconsin law.
+The temporary events program's mission is to ensure that all operators and participants in events such as vendor or artist shows, fairs, festivals or exhibitions are appropriately registered and are operating in compliance with Wisconsin law.

 Which Wisconsin tax account number is my seller's permit?

-Your seller's permit number is a fifteen digit number that begins with a 456 prefix.
+Your seller's permit number is a 15-digit number that begins with a 456 prefix.
 For example, 456-1234567890-01.
 Account numbers beginning with a different prefix are for other tax types.
-The number is listed on your Registration Certificate as well as your seller's permit.
+The number is listed on your registration certificate as well as your seller's permit.

 If a nonprofit organization has a Certificate of Exempt Status (CES) number for purchases, are its sales also exempt?

-Sales by a nonprofit organization holding a CES number may be exempt only if certain conditions are met.
+Sales by a nonprofit organization holding a CES number may be exempt occasional sales only if certain conditions are met.